Like Black holes, Buchdahl stars cannot be extremalized: Introduction

-It turns out that a black hole (BH) is characterized by the gravitational potential, $\Phi(R) = 1/2$, while the most compact object without horizon, the Buchdahl star (BS) by $\Phi(R)=4/9$ \cite{Dadhich22,Pani22}.
-Since BS is almost as compact as BS, it may therefore be expected to share many of the black hole properties.
-In particular we have recently investigated the weak cosmic censorship conjecture \cite{Shaymatov22_BS} for BS and found that the BH result is carried over to BS as well.
-That is, WCCC may be violated at the linear order but it is always restored when the second order perturbations are included \cite{Sorce-Wald17,An18,Ge18,Ning19,Shaymatov19c,Yan-Li19,Shaymatov21a,Shaymatov20a,Jiang20plb,Shaymatov21d}.
+Since BS is almost as compact as BH, it may therefore be expected to share many of the black hole properties.
+In particular we have recently investigated the weak cosmic censorship conjecture \cite{Shaymatov23JCAP} for BS and found that the BH result is carried over to BS as well.
+That is, WCCC may be violated at the linear order but it is always restored when the second order perturbations are included \cite{Sorce-Wald17,An18,Ge18,Ning19,Shaymatov19c,Yan-Li19,Shaymatov21a, Shaymatov20a,Jiang20plb,Shaymatov21d,Shaymatov22JCAP}.

 In the similar vein we would like to examine the question of extremalization; i.e., could a non-extremal BS be converted into an extremal one?
-It was shown in \cite{Wald74b} that an extremal black hole cannot be over-extremalized and further it was also shown in \cite{Dadhich97} that a non-extremal black hole cannot be extremalized.
-That is, a non-extremal black hole could not be extremalized nor an extremal one be over-extremalized (over-charged/spun).
+It was shown in \cite{Wald74b} that an extremal black hole cannot be over-extremalized and further it was also shown in Ref.~\cite{Dadhich97} that a non-extremal black hole cannot be extremalized.
 In this letter we would establish the same result for BS.
-Like BH, a non-extremal BS cannot be converted into an extremal one nor an extremal one into over-extremal (over-charged/spun) by test particle adiabatic accretion process.
-This happens because accreting energy $\delta M$ is bounded at both the ends, and the two bounds coincide as extremality is reached.
-That is, the parameter window of accreting particles pinches off as extremality approaches. \\
+Like BH, a non-extremal BS cannot be converted into an extremal one nor can an extremal one be over-extremalised by test particle adiabatic accretion process.
+This happens because accreting energy $\delta M$ is bounded at both the ends.
+The bounds arise by requiring one, that infalling particle reaches the star surface and second, it tends to favour extremalisation.
+As extremality approaches the two bounds coincide, and so the parameter window of accreting particles pinches off.